LacunaOmnibus/MontyLacuna/doc/scripts/assign_spies.rst

 Assign Spies
 ============

-Assigns spies based on a single planet, in bulk, to a specified task.
+Assigns spies based out of a single planet, in bulk, to a specified task.
 Note that this does not send any spies to a target.
 You must make sure that your spies are in the correct locations before attempting to use this to assign them to tasks.

+The name of the task to be performed must be translatable, see :ref:`spy_assg_translations`.

 See also :ref:`spies_report`, to check out what your spies are doing right now, then use this script to assign them to some other task.